SarthakKala/GatePass/README.md

 ## 🔧 Process

 I built the project around one clear flow: student request, parent verification, admin approval, guard scan, and return pass.
-The parent uses a one-time email link, so no separate parent account is needed.
+The parent uses a one-time email link sent through Brevo's API, so no separate parent account is needed.

 The admin dashboard stays updated automatically and admin signup is protected with `ADMIN_SIGNUP_SECRET`.
 At the gate, the guard scans the QR, confirms the student details, and marks the exit as done.
 After that, the student's QR changes into a downloadable return pass.